Andree98/shopping/README.md

 ## 2. How to compile and run the application

-Before running the app make sure you run `flutter run build_runner build --delete-conflicting-outputs` in the terminal to generate all the code necessary to compile the app.
+Before running the app make sure you run `flutter packages pub run build_runner build --delete-conflicting-outputs` in the terminal to generate all the code necessary to compile the app.

 ## 3. How to run tests for the application